COVID-19 vaccination in Malaysia: September

 By 22 September, more than half-a-million individuals aged between 12 and 17 have already received at least one dose of the vaccine with the government on a target of at least 60% of teenagers to receive at least one vaccination dose by November, while having 80% of teenagers to be fully vaccinated by January 2022.
 The state of Sabah is currently leading the target group with 56% of adolescents registered in schools receiving the first vaccine dose.

 On 23 September, Khairy Jamaluddin stated that the goal of achieving herd immunity status is no longer suitable with the current situation due to the widespread transmission of the COVID-19 Delta variant and that vaccinations of adolescents under the immunisation programme is important instead.
 That same day, the COVID-19 Immunisation Task Force (CITF) announced that foreign workers of all sectors in the Klang Valley would be eligible for both walk-in and appointment vaccinations between 27 September and 6 October.
 Walk-in vaccinations for adolescents were only allowed if they studied in private schools or public universities, who were unable to attend school, or were homeschooled.
 All other capable adolescents were required to wait for their appointment dates to receive their vaccines.

 On 24 September, chairman of the National Recovery Council Muhyiddin Yassin confirmed that Malaysia and Singapore would recognise each other's vaccination certificates in order to facilitate movement between the two countries.

 By 24 September, the University of Oxford's "Our World in Data" website reported that 59% of Malaysia's population had been fully vaccinated, beating the United States which at the time reported that 54% of its population had been fully vaccinated.
 As of 25 September, a total of 42,106,397 vaccine doses have been administered in Malaysia.

 On 25 September, Deputy Health Minister Noor Azmi Ghazali said in a report that all public and integrated vaccination centres (PPVs) under the immunisation programme will cease operations beginning 15 October 2021.

-By the end of September 2021, all states in the country have fully vaccinated 60% of their adult population.
+By the end of September 2021, all states in the country fully vaccinated 60% of their adult population.